automerge/mpl/README.md

 ## Guide

-This guide will demonstrate how to create a basic counter app using Electron, React, and aMPL.
+This guide will demonstrate how to create a basic counter app using Electron, React, and MPL.
 First, start by creating a new Electron app using Electron Forge with the React template.

 ```bash
 $ npm install -g electron-forge